tomsWebConsulting/twcsl/Page/Cart/Cart Page Observe Changes/README.md

 ### Synopsis

-Observe cart page changes.
+Observe changes to the cart page and call custom callbacks as nodes are added or removed from the [DOM][2].

 ### Version

-  * 0.2.2
+  * 0.3.0

 #### SS Versions